Panama City: Transportation

-Panama's international airport, Tocumen International Airport is located on the eastern outskirts of the city's metropolitan area.
+Panama's international airport, Tocumen International Airport is on the eastern outskirts of the city's metropolitan area.
 Two other airports serve Panama City: Panamá Pacífico, previously the Howard Air Force Base, and Marcos A. Gelabert, previously the Albrook Air Force Base.
 Pacífico serves Wingo, while Marcos A. Gelabert Airport is the main hub for AirPanama.
 Most other flights are served by Tocumen.

 The Panama Metro is a rapid transit system in Panama City, which links the north and east sides of the metropolitan area to the city center.
 The Panama Metro currently has two operating lines.
 There is a third line currently under construction.

 There are frequent traffic jams in Panama City due to the high levels of private transport ownership per kilometer of traffic lane.
 In an attempt to curb traffic jams, the Panama Metro, initially 14 km long and funded an increase in taxes, began operation in 2014.

-The bus terminal located in Ancon offers buses in and out of the city.
+The bus terminal in Ancon offers buses in and out of the city.
 Bus service is one of the most widely used forms of transportation in Panama.
-The terminal receives thousands of passengers daily from locations like David, Chiriqui, and the central provinces of Herrera and Los Santos.
+The terminal receives thousands of passengers daily from locations such as David, Chiriqui, and the central provinces of Herrera and Los Santos.
 The terminal also receives international passengers from Central America via the Pan-American Highway.

 Panama City offers transportation services through yellow taxis.
 Taxis do not use a meter to measure fares, instead using a zone system for fares that is published by the Autoridad de Transito y Transporte Terrestre, Panama's transit authority.
 Taxis used to be red.
 Taxi drivers that charge more than usual are not uncommon.
 Many also participate in InDriver and Cabify.
 Uber has been the subject of controversy, with many taxi drivers demanding its cessation of operations in Panama City.